EstevesAndre/movie-trailers-app/README.md

 # **Movie Trailers**

-Website anb web API on which you can search for movie trailers
+Website and web API on which you can search for movie trailers

 * Deploy: https://movie-trailers-45732.herokuapp.com